Geeeezzzz will it never end???

 “As you consider this request, I would emphasize that successfully accomplishing the training mission represents both our exit strategy and the key for long-term stability in Afghanistan,” Gates said.

-the cost of training indigenous militaries, the $33 billion funding request includes $1 billion still needed to strengthen Iraqi security forces, a force many consider to be all but fully trained as the US prepares to remove all its combat forces by August.
+But as a reminder of the cost of training indigenous militaries, the $33 billion funding request includes $1 billion still needed to strengthen Iraqi security forces, a force many consider to be all but fully trained as the US prepares to remove all its combat forces by August.

-Gates said the money will help to “ensure that the Iraqis are fully prepared to assume internal security responsibilities
+Gates said the money will help to “ensure that the Iraqis are fully prepared to assume internal security responsibilities.”

 Goodbye, Burger King: Top U.S. General Orders Closure of Western Comforts in Kandahar